MiguelHocson/video_games_sales_analysis/README.md

 ```

-2. Checking and removing any unusual characters.
+2. Checking for and removing any unusual characters.

   - Titles